apache/incubator-kie-kogito-examples/serverless-workflow-functions-events-quarkus/README.md

 ## Deploying with Kogito Operator

-In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift or Kubernetes with the [Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift).
+In the [`operator`](operator) directory you can find the custom resources needed to deploy this example on OpenShift or Kubernetes with the [Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift).

+Don't forget to replace the `<namespace>` placeholder in yaml files

 ## Credits